TodorYBorisov/Angular-Trip-Together/README.md

     - if the user is not the creator of the trip, there is an option to join the particular trip if there are seats available
         - his username and email is visualized in the trip list of the details page
         - each user can join a particular trip only once
-    - if the user is the creator:
+    - if the user is the creator of the trip:
-        - he can edit his trip details
+        - edit button is displayed and the trip can be edited
-        - he can delete his trip at all
+        - delete button is displayed and the trip can be deleted

 -  Weather page, gives logged in users access to search for an actual weather by city name, for example based on their final travel destination